Autism Empowerment Mission

 Since June 2011, Autism Empowerment has been volunteer-based.
 We have been working to emerge from our grassroots and incubation phase into a period where we will hire staff, strengthen existing programs and continue to build capacity.
 We have increased our budget each year since 2011, and we recently completed a five-year Strategic Plan that we believe will advance us into the next phase of our nonprofit’s organizational development.

 We moved into our first office space at The Arc of Southwest Washington Family Center in April 2014.
 This provided us with a better capacity to serve the autistic and autism community and to collaborate with local agencies, businesses and service providers.
+As of September 2017, we have outgrown our space at The Arc and are currently hosting many of our support groups, gatherings and events at Stephen’s Place.

 Everyone on the Board of Directors is either on the autism spectrum or has autistic family members.
 Autism Empowerment volunteers and staff are authentic and proactive autism community allies with a vision of a better world.